appdev-lessons/debugging/content.md

 Here's an example of how to use it:

-Open your JavaScript file in the Rails app.
+Open your JavaScript file.
 For instance, `app/javascript/application.js`.

 Add the debugger statement in the code where you want to pause execution.
 For example: